Blu33u3dD3v1l/MyGymWeb/README.md

+This Project is still in Development state.
-#For Admin: Email- Admin@admin.bg, Password: Viktor123!
+#For Admin: Username - Admin@admin.bg, Password - Viktor123!